Autism spectrum disorder

 Individuals with autism demonstrate difficulties in social interaction, communication and behavior.
 Each person may display communication, social and behavioral patterns that are unique to the individual but fit into the overall diagnosis of autism spectrum disorder.
 People with ASD also process and respond to information in unique ways.

-The Virginia Department of Education in collaboration with the staff at the VCU Autism Center for Excellence has created tools for educators, administrators and parents working to improve services for students with ASD:
+The Virginia Department of Education in collaboration with the staff at the VCU Autism Center for Education has created tools for educators, administrators and parents working to improve services for students with ASD:

 - Guidelines for Educating Students with Autism Spectrum Disorders (PDF)